-- 8.1.
-In school, the head of RE each half-term undertakes pupil voice, learning walks, work scrutiny, to further improve the quality of the RE curriculum.
-Each half-term the Church school group meets together to monitor and evaluate the RE curriculum.
-This group includes the head of RE and link foundation governor. - 8.2.
-The school is supported regarding monitoring and evaluation by the Diocese of York link adviser, as required - 8.3.
-The Trust Director of Ethos and Church Schools monitors RE each half-term, through school link visits and reports to the Trust Distinctiveness Committee - 8.4.
-RE is monitored by the Trustees and school governors as a standing item on the Trust Board Distinctiveness Committee and Local Governing Committee meetings - 8.5.
-RE is independently inspected by law under Section 48 of the Education Act 2005 in consultation with the Diocese of York(SIAMS).
+- 8.1 In school, the leaders undertake pupil voice, learning walks and work scrutiny, to further improve the quality of the RE curriculum. - 8.2 The school/academy is supported regarding monitoring and evaluation by the Diocese of York link adviser, as required.

+- 8.3 RE is monitored by the Trustees and school Governors as a standing item on the Distinctiveness and Personal Development (DPD) Committee and Local Governing Committee (LGC) meeting agendas. - 8.4 RE is independently inspected by law under Section 48 of the Education Act 2005 in consultation with the Diocese of York (SIAMS).